 Morgan has written over 140 papers – in publications ranging from Nature to Foreign Affairs.
 Not to mention his book “Analytical Methods for Energy Diversity and Security” is a part of quite a few syllabi.

 Morgan Bazilian with over two decades of experience in the energy sector under his belt is a leading voice on international affairs, policy and investment.

 He comes from Connecticut and began his career as a mountain guide.
 In 1994 he started working as an energy analyst and moved to Australia to pursue a Ph.D. soon after that.
 This was not the end of his travels, but rather the beginning.
 He advised the Irish government and taught at University College Dublin.
 He then become the EU’s lead negotiator on low-carbon technology at the United Nations climate negotiations.

-In 2009 he joined the UN to work with Kandeh Yumkella (who will also appear on Cleaning Up!) on the Sustainable Energy for All programme.
+In 2009 he joined the UN to work with Kandeh Yumkella (who will be our guest on episode 16 of Cleaning Up) on the Sustainable Energy for All programme.
 In 2014 he became the Lead Energy Specialist at the World Bank and spent four years there.

 Morgan holds degrees from University of Michigan, University of Colorado Boulder and University of New South Wales.

 Morgan is also a published author of short stories and poetry.

 Morgan’s bio at the Colorado School of Mines